 The truth is likely somewhere in between.
 Seattle is a city.
 People in cities are often running to and from work.
 They're busy.
 There's a more hectic energy than in the suburbs.
 Seattle is a city of transplants so perhaps the Seattle Freeze is nothing more than transplants getting used to the energy of the city.
 Really, the city does not feel so unwelcoming at all, but unlike the South where hospitality is the rule, you will likely come across some individuals or groups who are not as welcoming as others.

 That's just the name of the game with a city filled with transplants who came here for college or a job or for a change of scenery, as well as natives seeking to preserve the culture of their town.
 Seattle is a city of diversity and its social reactions are equally diverse.
 There is no single culture of hospitality that rules the roost.
 Most likely those who have felt the Seattle Freeze just need to reach out to a different group of people until they find people who fit with the level of social interaction they seek, whether that means more...or even less.

 Because make no mistake, there are plenty of introverts in town too.

 In reality, there's such amazing diversity in Seattle that anyone can find someone to relate to.
 If you're a transplant, look for groups on Meetup or Facebook tied to your interests.
 Keep an eye on bulletin boards at local bookstores for fun things to do.
-Join an activity group like Events and Adventures, or a book club, or a foodie group.
+Join an activity group like Events and Adventures, or a book club (look to Elliott Bay Book Company for help finding one), or a foodie group.
 Hang out at one of the many, many coffee shops and look for others sitting alone who might be up for a chat.
-The options are many.

 There's even a group designed specifically to thaw the Seattle Freeze include the Meetup group called Seattle Anti-Freeze.